huggingface/hub-docs/docs/hub/model-card-annotated.md

 `downstream_use`

-_List how this model can be used when fine-tuned for a task, or when plugged into a larger ecosystem or app._
+_Explain how this model can be used when fine-tuned for a task or when plugged into a larger ecosystem or app.
+An example code snippet is recommended._

 ## Out-of-Scope Use